-Outstanding balance at the year-end is unsecured and interest free and settlement occurs in cash.
+Outstanding balance at the year-end is unsecured and interest free, except as mentioned otherwise, and settlement occurs in cash.
 There have been no guarantees provided or received for any related party balances.
-For the year ended 31 December 2021, the Company has not recorded any impairment of due from a related party (2020: Nil).
+For the year ended 31 December 2021, the Company has not recorded any impairment of due from related parties.
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.